-Consider using the status update notification
+Consider using the server-to-server notification

 DID to determine eligibility.
 This notification is triggered by changes in a subscription’s auto-renew status.
 For example, you receive a notification when a subscriber disables auto-renew in Manage Subscriptions or contacts AppleCare to cancel their subscription.
-For more information on server notifications, see Enabling Status Update Notifications.
+For more information on server notifications, see Enabling Server-to-Server Notifications.
 Your server can notify your app if the user is eligible for an offer so the app can present it to the customer.

 Consider also implementing DeviceCheck to keep track of devices that have previously redeemed offers.
 DeviceCheck allows you to maintain user privacy while defining parameters you use to determine eligibility.

 Once you determine that the subscriber is eligible for an offer, the next step is requesting the product details, including offers, from the App Store.
 To fetch the details, use

 In response, the App Store returns the localized information in

 discounts array of

 SKProduct contains all subscription offers you configured in App Store Connect for that product.
 The

 SKProduct object contains offer details including the localized price.

 discounts array to present to the user.